albertjuhe/annotator_nodejs_store/README.md

 Passport needs several functions to control user access as passport.serializeUser, passport.deserializeUser and isLoggedIn.
 All this functions uses the UserController (DAO/user.js) class and the user model (model/user.js) to control Users using MySQL.
 For encription we use bcrypt-nodejs library.

-##Database

-there are two tables:
-Table anotacions where we store annotations.
-Table log where we store the logs.